rach7777/monax-may/content/blog/2015/2015-12-31-on-blockchain-clients-in-2016.md

 When we put an unpermissionable blockchain client behind a VPN we *can* achieve *some* level of permissionability.
 The problem is that when we run blockchains in this manner, we're really forced to "find the base".
 This is because when you take a blockchain client which does not have a permission module built into the client and you try to make a permissioned blockchain network with it then you are forced to rely upon the "base" of the VPN.
 The "safe zone" if you will.

-There is an oft cited critique of permissioned blockchain networks that they are less secure that public blockchains due to [their lower hashing power](https://db.erisindustries.com/blockchain%20design/2015/09/26/on-permissioned-blockchains/index.html#securing-permissioned-blockchains).
+There is an oft cited critique of permissioned blockchain networks that they are less secure that public blockchains due to [their lower hashing power](https://monax.io/blog/2015/09/26/on-permissioned-blockchains/index.html#securing-permissioned-blockchains).
 This critique holds **only** under the following scenario: where you have a blockchain client that does not have a permission module, is POW, and a significant amount of hashing power is able to get behind the VPN.
 Outside of that scenario, the critique as an attack says more about the knowledge level of the attacker than actually communicates something important.
 If an enterprise has taken a POW based blockchain without a permission module and properly runs it behind a rock solid VPN then the critique is misplaced.

-Yet, and here is the critical point from our point of view at Eris, that enterprise who had taken a POW based blockchain client without a permission module and ran it behind a VPN, is making its blockchain clients operate like the Army officers in the above story.
+Yet, and here is the critical point from our point of view at Monax, that enterprise who had taken a POW based blockchain client without a permission module and ran it behind a VPN, is making its blockchain clients operate like the Army officers in the above story.
 These blockchain clients are susceptible to attack if they are not "inside their base".
 As such, they lose a good amount of their utility.

 ### A VPN v.
 A Permission Module